 CyberGhost is one of the fastest VPNs out there, thanks to its 6700+ servers in 90 countries.
 Streaming NFL games live online will be easy peasy.

 How to watch NFL on Kodi with your Game Pass

 If you choose to go down the NFL Game Pass Europe or Asia route, it’s definitely a good idea to check out what Kodi has to offer.
-If you aren’t familiar with this service, Kodi is an open source media player, which streams content directly from the internet onto home TVs.
-It works via an app which is totally free to download.
+If you aren’t familiar with this service, Kodi is an open-source media player that streams content directly from the internet onto home TVs.
+It works via an app which is free to download.

 Learning how to watch NFL on Kodi isn’t hard.
 Here’s how to get the game on-screen in minutes: